ad-si/TaskLite/docs-source/cli/usage.md

 It's a good idea to customize your config file at `~/.config/tasklite/config.yaml` before starting to use TaskLite.

-Check out the [example config file] for infos about available settings.
+Check out the [example config file] for information about available settings.

 [example config file]:
   https://github.com/ad-si/TaskLite/blob/master/tasklite-core/example-config.yaml